 To avoid an easy determination of the epoch start time by an eavesdropper in a link, the start time of each EDP epoch in a link is determined by introducing a pseudo random variation around a planned start time occurring at a regular interval.

-Upon reception on a link of an EDP Epoch Request frame or an (Re)Association Request frame, the AP may send in response to the requesting non-AP STA, an EDP element including the First planned Epoch Start time based on the TSF of the link, the epoch interval, and the Epoch number Offset set to the next epoch number of the EDP epoch sequence of the EDP group assigned to the non-AP STA.
+Upon reception on a link of an EDP Epoch Request frame or a(#553) (Re)Association Request frame, the AP may send in response to the requesting non-AP STA, an EDP element including the first epoch TSF start(#81) time based on the TSF of the link, the epoch interval, and the Epoch Number Offset field(#80) set to the next epoch number of the EDP epoch sequence of the EDP group assigned to the non-AP STA.

 Upon reception of an EDP Epoch Response frame, or of a (Re)Association Response frame containing an EDP element on a link, the non-AP STA of a non-AP MLD shall:

-Store the First planned epoch start time, the epoch interval, and set its epoch number for this Epoch to the value of the received Epoch number offset for that link.
+Store the first epoch TSF start time(#81), the epoch interval, and set its epoch number for this epoch(#80) to the value of the received epoch number offset(#80) for that link.

-Constructs the corresponding First planned epoch start time of its other links according to the formula:
+Construct(#330) the corresponding first epoch TSF(#81) start time of its other links according to the formula:

-First planned epoch TSF start time of another link= First epoch TSF start time of the receiving link + TSF Offset value between the other link and the receiving link
+First (#81)epoch TSF start time of another link= First epoch TSF start time of the receiving link + TSF Offset value between the other link and the receiving link

 NOTE 1—the TSF Offset value is the value received in the latest Basic Multi-Link element exchange.